 Climsoft comes with a list of Key-entry forms for a user to choose the form that suits the set of data to be entered.
 To start, the Climsoft administrator selects only those forms required by the key entry operators.
-The following paragraph describes how this administration process is undertaken.
+The following paragraph describes how the key entry administration and operations are undertaken.